Leadership,

 obedience and submission required in this verse is in terms of teaching.
 It is an attitude of the

-teaching of the word and the guidance of the leader in truth and holiness.
+in relation to teaching of the word and the guidance of the leader in truth and

 The duty – to obey them,